-- economic life;

-- revenue growth and business expenses;

-- customer retention and attrition;

-- technological change and migration;

-- contract renewal;

-- tax amortisation benefits in respect of tangible and/or intangible assets;

-- market-participant and/or buyer-specific assumptions and related adjustments, analysis and/or impact on the Valuation;

-- contributory asset charges;

-- discount rates; and

-- royalty rates.

-- 5.5 Where a Member has valued the purchase consideration, the Member is required by paragraph 5.2 of APES 225 to disclose the basis of the Valuation, Valuation Approaches and Valuation Methods used.

-- 5.6 Where a Member was involved in identification of the assets acquired and/or liabilities assumed, the Member should consider disclosing the basis for the identification.
+- (c) Nature and amount of the purchase consideration; - (d) Definition of key Valuation terms used in performing the Valuation Service; - (e) Valuation Methods considered and reasons for selecting the particular Valuation Method; and - (f) Significant or key assumptions and the basis for such assumptions in the Valuation of the assets acquired and/or liabilities assumed.
+Such assumptions may include, but are not limited to: - (i) economic life; - (ii) revenue growth and business expenses; - (iii) customer retention and attrition; - (iv) technological change and migration; - (v) contract renewal; - (vi) tax amortisation benefits in respect of tangible and/or intangible assets; - (vii) market-participant and/or buyer-specific assumptions and related adjustments, analysis and/or impact on the Valuation; - (viii) contributory asset charges; - (ix) discount rates; and - (x) royalty rates. - 5.5 Where a Member has valued the purchase consideration, the Member is required by paragraph 5.2 of APES 225 to disclose the basis of the Valuation, Valuation Approaches and Valuation Methods used. - 5.6 Where a Member was involved in identification of the assets acquired and/or liabilities assumed, the Member should consider disclosing the basis for the identification.